Conditional Gradients for the Approximate Vanishing Ideal: Convex Optimization

-\section{Convex optimization}
+\section{Convex Optimization}

-To solve Problem~\ref{problem:oavi}, we first address the subproblem of certifying (non-)existence of and constructing generators of the $\psi$-approximately vanishing ideal, $\cI^\psi_X$, under the restriction that terms of generators are contained in a specific set of terms.
-As we show in this section, this subtask can be reduced to solving a convex optimization problem.
+To address Problem~\ref{problem:oavi}, we first consider the subproblem of certifying (non-)existence of and constructing generators of the $\psi$-approximate vanishing ideal, $\cI^\psi_X$, when terms of generators are contained in a specific set of terms.
+As we show below, this subproblem can be reduced to solving a convex optimization problem.